Difference between Spam and Phishing

-Spam emails are usually commercial in nature are not inherently bad.
+Spam emails are usually commercial in nature and are not inherently bad.
 Spam emails by their nature are meant to advertise the products.

 How can I avoid spam emails?

-One cannot completely avoid getting spam emails, but you can keep in mind where all you put your email while signing in.
+One cannot completely avoid getting spam emails, but you can keep in mind where you put your email while signing in.
 You can always have a secondary account, which you can use to sign up for various services.

 How can I avoid phishing emails?

 Phishing emails are sometimes sent in batches when cyber criminals somehow get to know your email.
 You cannot completely avoid it, but you can keep an eye on the sender and their validity.
-Almost always, your email service will automatically put these emails in junk/spam folder.
+Almost always, your email service will automatically put these emails in the junk/spam folder.

 How can I differentiate proper emails from spam/phishing emails?

 Always check the sender’s email ID/number.
-Reverse Google search the email ID or the phone number to see if it’s from the official source.
+Reverse Google search for the email ID or the phone number to see if it’s from the official source.
 In general, if they ask you to open the website and there it asks for personal information, it is fake.
 Bank authorities themselves do not ask for any personal information.